-Electric mountain bikes (e-MTBs) have evolved significantly in 2024, offering advanced features for off-road enthusiasts.
-This guide explores five critical upgrades—motor efficiency, battery longevity, suspension systems, smart integration, and durability—that define modern e-MTBs.
+Electric mountain bikes have evolved significantly, offering advanced features for off-road enthusiasts.
+This guide explores five critical upgrades—motor efficiency, battery longevity, suspension systems, smart integration, and durability—that define modern models.
 Whether you're a seasoned rider or new to trail adventures, understanding these innovations ensures optimal performance and safety.

 High-Torque Motor Systems

-Modern electric mountain bikes prioritize motors delivering 85–120 Nm of torque, ensuring seamless climbs and rapid acceleration.
-Brands like Bosch and Shimano now offer ultra-responsive mid-drive units that sync with gear shifts, minimizing power lag.
+Modern electric mountain bikes prioritize motors delivering high torque, ensuring seamless climbs and rapid acceleration.
+Leading manufacturers now offer ultra-responsive mid-drive units that sync with gear shifts, minimizing power lag.
 For technical trails, this translates to precise control over obstacles.

 Mid-Drive vs. Hub Motors